Sports teams in Florida: Individual sports

 Golf, tennis and auto racing are popular in Florida.

-The Professional Golfers Association of America (PGA), the trade association for club professionals which organizes major championships for men and women and also co-organizes the biennial Ryder Cup, is headquartered in Palm Beach Gardens.
+The Professional Golfers Association of America (PGA), the trade association for club professionals which organizes major championships for men and women and also co-organizes the biennial Ryder Cup, was long based in Palm Beach Gardens before moving its headquarters to Frisco, Texas in 2022.
 The PGA Tour, which has been separate from the PGA of America since 1968, has its home base in Ponte Vedra Beach, while the LPGA is headquartered in Daytona Beach.
 The Players Championship, sometimes referred to as the fifth (men's) major, is held every year near Jacksonville.
 Additionally, the WGC Championship, Arnold Palmer Invitational, Honda Classic and Valspar Championship are PGA Tour events.

 In tennis, the Miami Open is an ATP Tour Masters 1000 and WTA Premier Mandatory event.
 The Delray Beach International Tennis Championships is an ATP World Tour 250 event.

 NASCAR (headquartered in Daytona Beach) begins all three of its major auto racing series in Florida at Daytona International Speedway in February, featuring the Daytona 500, and ends all three Series in November at Homestead-Miami Speedway.
 Daytona also has the Coke Zero 400 NASCAR race weekend around Independence Day in July.
 The 24 Hours of Daytona is one of the world's most prestigious endurance auto races.
 The Grand Prix of St. Petersburg and Grand Prix of Miami have held IndyCar races as well.